 This inner west favourite has been serving up some of Australia’s most iconic desserts: freshly baked cronut.
-Combining the flaky goodness of croissants with oh-so-sweet donuts, get your hands on this decadent sweet treat from the Newtown cafe Brewtown.
+Combining the flaky goodness of croissants with oh-so-sweet doughnuts, get your hands on this decadent sweet treat from the Newtown cafe Brewtown.
 Find out more here.

 Stuffed with passionfruit curd, coconut chew, vanilla Chantilly and topped with seasonal fruit, this Enmore bakery knows how to make the perfect Pav.
 The best bit?
 These are individually portioned so you’ll never need to share.
 Find out more about Saga here.

-As one of Sydney’s leading dessert-focused restaurant, KOI Dessert Bar has made a name for itself as one of the best spots to grab a sweet treat.
+As one of Sydney’s leading dessert-focused restaurants, KOI Dessert Bar has made a name for itself as one of the best spots to grab a sweet treat.
 And when it comes to celebrating a big occasion, you can’t go past their green tea ganache celebration cake (or really anything from their delicious menu).
 Find out more here.

 There’s nothing like a delicious scoop of gelato, and Enmore’s Cow & the Moon makes some of Sydney’s best.
 We adore their creamy banana salted caramel gelato, as well as any of their 26 rotating flavours.
 Find out more here.

 No matter the occasion, Flour and Stone’s delectable lamingtons will do the trick.
-This Woolloomooloo bakery makes some of Sydney’s best baked goods, including this delicious treat made with a vanilla sponge soaked in pannacotta, berry compote centre, dark chocolate and flaked coconut.
+This Woolloomooloo bakery makes some of Sydney’s best-baked goods, including this delicious treat made with a vanilla sponge soaked in pannacotta, berry compote centre, dark chocolate and flaked coconut.
 Find out more here.

-Specialising in sweet and savoury hand-held crepes, artisanal gelato and delicious shakes, Drummoyne’s Love Crepe is a must-see sweet spot.
+Specialising in sweet and savoury hand-held crepes, artisanal gelato and delicious shakes, Drummoyne’s Love Crepe is a must-visit sweet spot.
 Make sure to try their ‘Elle’ sweet crepe, loaded with Nutella, strawberry creme, fresh strawberries and crushed Oreos.
 Find out more here.

-Now, this might sound simple, but trust us.
+Now, this might sound simple but trust us.
 You’ll want to grab a slice of Sixpenny’s incredible carrot cake, refined yet oh-so-delicious.
 Find out more here.